 The following tables set forth, for the periods indicated, selected historical consolidated financial and other information about the Group.
-The following selected consolidated financial and other information should be read in conjunction with, and is qualified in its entirety by reference to, the BRSA Financial Statements and other relevant information included elsewhere in this Base Prospectus.
-The BRSA Financial Statements are presented in Turkish Lira and have been prepared in accordance with the BRSA Accounting and Reporting Regulations described in more detail in the accounting principles included in the notes to the BRSA Financial Statements included in this Base Prospectus and in "Presentation of Financial and Other Information."
+The following selected consolidated financial and other information should be read in conjunction with, and is qualified in its entirety by reference to, the BRSA Financial Statements, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other relevant information included elsewhere in this Base Prospectus.
+The BRSA Financial Statements are presented in Turkish Lira and have been prepared in accordance with BRSA Principles described in more detail in the accounting principles included in the notes to the BRSA Financial Statements included in this Base Prospectus and in "Presentation of Financial and Other Information."

-The BRSA Financial Statements as of and for the: (a) years ended December 31, 2013, 2014 and 2015 have been audited and (b) three-month periods ended March 31, 2015 and 2016 have been reviewed by KPMG.
-Unless otherwise indicated, the financial information presented herein is based upon the BRSA Financial Statements incorporated by reference herein and have been extracted from the BRSA Financial Statements without material adjustment.
+The BRSA Financial Statements as of and for the: (a) years ended December 31, 2012, 2013 and 2014 have been audited and (b) three-month periods ended March 31, 2015 have been reviewed by KPMG.